For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 Negatives

 • Speed: even slower and less efficient than a typical ecologist is willing to accept!
-Practically impossible for complex multi-dimensional problems (curse of dimensionality)
+Practically impossible for complex multi-dimensional problems (curse of dimensionality).
+Meaning, you can’t use this method unless you have 1 or 2 parameters in your model..

 • Resolution: we can only get the answer to within plus or minus the interval size.